 The ACMG59 is a test included in the GoodCell Kit as part of our Inherited Genetic Predisposition Test.
 The specific genes we test have been selected by the American College of Medical Genetics and Genomics (ACMG), a professional society made up of Genetics health professionals and experts.
 These genes were chosen because we know that variants in these genes can lead to disease or increase the risk for disease.
 These diseases are actionable, which simply means there are recommended actions you can take to minimize the impact on your health.
 The ACMG regularly updates this list, in keeping with the latest clinical research.

 How does HSA/FSA eligibility work?

-The General Health Panel should be repeated every year to ensure early detection of underlying health concerns.
+The Baseline Health Panel should be repeated every year to ensure early detection of underlying health concerns.
 The $249 annual fee is an eligible expense, along with the added benefit of ongoing biomaterial storage.
 When using HSA/FSA, Biobanking is included in the service at no additional charge.

 Is GoodCell covered by insurance?

 GoodCell is available to help members determine what their insurance plan will cover regarding our testing.
 We do not provide insurance companies access to your results by default.
 However, some insurance companies may request to view your test results if they pay for your service.
 If you do not want to give your insurance company the ability to see your results, you will need to pay outside of insurance.

 You can schedule an appointment at any Quest Patient Service Center once you have received your GoodCell Kit.
 Click here to find a convenient location near you: https://appointment.questdiagnostics.com/patient/confirmation

 If you are unable to get to a Quest Patient Service Center, we can send a certified phlebotomist who will draw your blood in the comfort of your home or office.